php-fig/fig-standards/proposed/http-message.md

 interface UriInterface
 {
     /**
-     * Retrieve the URI scheme.
+     * Retrieve the scheme component of the URI.
      *
-     * Implementations SHOULD restrict values to "http", "https", or an empty
-     * string but MAY accommodate other schemes if required.
-     *
      * If no scheme is present, this method MUST return an empty string.
      *
-     * The string returned MUST omit the trailing "://" delimiter if present.
+     * The trailing ":" character is not part of the scheme and MUST NOT be
+     * added.
      *
-     * @return string The scheme of the URI.
+     * @return string The URI scheme.
      */
     public function getScheme();

     /**
-     * Retrieve the authority portion of the URI.
+     * Retrieve the authority component of the URI.
      *
+     * If no authority information is present, this method MUST return an empty
+     * string.
+     *
-     * The authority portion of the URI is:
+     * The authority syntax of the URI is:
      *
      * <pre>
      * [user-info@]host[:port]